onreal/up-cache/README.md

 Rules management interface optimisation, validate rule types  - New rule in order to set rules by filter hook.
 ### 1.1.2
 Add filter hook for assets caching globals.
+### 1.1.3
+Separate script assets on header and footer.
+Up Cache creates two unify/minified files for the script for header and footer, this increase stability even on builders like elementor, wp-bakery etc...